turris-cz/omnia-mcutool/README.md

 - and finally show the selected factory reset level that the user selected by holding the rear reset button (`--reset-selector`).

+On boards where board information and board cryptography is implemented by the microcontroller, it also supports the following subcommands:

+- `serial-number` or `serial` to show board serial number,
+- `mac-address` or `mac` to show board first MAC address,
+- `public-key`, `pubkey` or `key` to show board ECDSA public key,
+- `sign` to generate an ECDSA signature of a given file with board private key,
+- and `sign-hash` to generate an ECDSA signature of a given sha256 hash with board private key.

 ## MCU firmware binaries

 You can find the MCU firmware binaries at